thisisppn/deep-q-learning-navigation/README.md

 	```

 3. Run `jupyter notebook` and open the `Navigation.ipynb` file and execute the cells serially to start the training.
 On running `jupyter notebook`, you browser should open up to something like this![enter image description here](https://i.imgur.com/WEOAkSo.png)

+_References_
+- I've used the code for the `Agent` & `ReplayBuffer` from the DQN chapter of the course.
+- Some of the environment description, setup &  has been used from the course notes.